Who's Behind Listverse?

 10 Prehistoric Bugs That Could Seriously Mess You Up

 Anomalocaris canadensis looked like a strange blend of squid and shrimp.
 It was three feet (1.0 m) long, with a mouth full of razor-sharp teeth.
-Fossils found in China show that it was a massive undersea arthropod that lived about 500 million years ago.
-It probably fed on smaller crustaceans using its bizarre and deadly set of teeth, which resembled an enormous serrated cigar cutter; and its powerful mandibles were used to catch large prey.
+Fossils found in China show a massive undersea arthropod that lived about 500 million years ago.
+It probably fed on smaller crustaceans using its bizarre and deadly set of teeth, which resembled an enormous serrated cigar cutter.
+Its powerful mandibles were used to catch large prey.

-At more than two feet (60 cm) in length, I. rex was the largest species of trilobite yet known—scavenging the ocean floor during the Paleozoic Era nearly 500 million years ago.
+At more than two feet (60 cm) in length, Isotelus rex is the largest species of trilobite yet known—scavenging the ocean floor during the Paleozoic Era nearly 500 million years ago.
 It strongly resembled a very large horseshoe crab, with a thick armored shell, multiple body segments, and compound eyes.
-I. rex and other trilobites were rather simple and adaptable organisms, managing to survive for some 300 million years.
+Isotelus rex and other trilobites were rather simple and adaptable organisms, managing to survive for some 300 million years.

-Modern-day dragonflies seem to have an unduly ferocious name; but their enormous ancestor, M. permiana, would have deserved the name “dragon.”
+Modern-day dragonflies seem to have an unduly ferocious name, but their enormous ancestor, M. permiana would have deserved the name “dragon.”
+Although technically not related to the dragonflies we know today, they were most associated with a species of “griffinflies”—but close enough!
 It was probably the largest insect that ever lived: its wingspan could exceed two feet (60cm), and its body grew to nearly 17 inches (40 cm).
-M. permiana’s immense size has led researchers to think that it may have fed on animals as large as frogs and squirrels in order to sustain itself.
+This insect’s name was Meganeuropsis, and its immense size has led researchers to think that it may have fed on animals as large as frogs and squirrels to sustain itself.
 The prehistoric dragons are thought to have gone extinct when the earth’s atmosphere started to lose its high oxygen levels millions of years ago.
 And that’s good news for us.

-P. kirktonensis was another species of scorpion—this time making its home on land.
+Pulmonoscorpius kirktonensis was another species of scorpion—this time making its home on land.
 It is thought to have reached over two feet (60 cm) in length.
-It thrived during the Devonian period around 400 million years ago, and probably ate smaller arthropods and insects—though its sting would have been powerful enough to kill certain animals.
+It thrived during the Devonian period around 400 million years ago and probably ate smaller arthropods and insects, though its sting would have been powerful enough to kill certain animals.

 Platyceramus was not really a bug, but its length of ten feet (3 m) more than makes up for the technicalities.
 P. platinus is one of the largest bivalves (clams, scallops) ever found.
 In comparison to the (itself enormous) modern giant clam, P. platinus would have been more than two-and-a-half times as wide, and probably much heavier.

 Arthropleura was an ancestor to centipedes and millipedes.
 It could reach more than eight feet (2.4 m) in length, and the fatter creatures could be several feet wide—think, for a moment, of something like that brushing up against your leg.
-It was so massive that despite being an invertebrate it probably had very few predators, and it is by far the largest invertebrate species ever unearthed.
+Despite being an invertebrate, it was so massive that it probably had very few predators, and it is by far the largest invertebrate species ever unearthed.

 Arthropleura lived from the Carboniferous to the early Permian period—throughout what is now North America and Scotland—around 300 million years ago.
-Strangely, even though its monstrous form would have allowed it to prey on most anything, Arthropleura was entirely herbivorous (as shown by the fossilized remnants of its stomach).
-It wouldn’t have taken any magic to resize this bug for James’ giant peach.
+Strangely, even though its monstrous form would have allowed it to prey on almost anything, Arthropleura was entirely herbivorous (as shown by the fossilized remnants of its stomach).
+It wouldn’t have taken any magic to resize this bug for James’s giant peach.